tjresearch/research-connor_joseph/README.md

 Web application files:
 "autotations.py" was the Python file responsible for running the web application.
-(anything else with the commit message "Director code" means that it was a file used for the web app development process of our project.)
+(Anything else with the commit message "Director code" means that it was a file used for the web app development process of our project.)

 (Insert web app development file structure here).